 - Complete at least five (5) ESL courses at GBC;

-- If you take the level placement test and begin with ESL IA, you will need to complete all 8 compulsory courses (completed at least 5 courses; completed ESL IIIB)
+- If you take the level placement test and begin with ESL 9000 (ESL IA LOW BEGINNER), you will need to complete all 8 compulsory courses (completed at least 5 courses; completed ESL 9068 (ESL IIIB ADVANCED);

-- If you take the level placement test and begin with ESL IIC, you will need to complete IIC, IIIA and IIIB plus 2 elective courses (completed at least 5 courses; completed ESL IIIB)
+- If you take the level placement test and begin with ESL 9066 (ESL IIC HIGH INTERMEDIATE), you will need to complete ESL 9066 (ESL IIC HIGH INTERMEDIATE), ESL 9067 (IIIA LOW ADVANCED) and ESL 9068 (ESL IIIB ADVANCED) plus 2 elective courses (completed at least 5 courses; completed ESL 9068 (ESL IIIB ADVANCED))

-If you have completed an ESL compulsory course at George Brown College within the last year, you can apply to start at the next level without having to complete a placement test.
+If you have completed an ESL course at George Brown College within the last six months, you can apply to start at the next level without having to complete a placement test.

-Due to the COVID-19 global pandemic, registration for returning ESL students as well as new students will take place online for the Spring/Summer semester (May 19 – August 21, 2020).
+Registration for returning ESL students as well as new students takes place online for the Winter 2024 Semester (January 16 - April 22, 2024).

 The IELTS exam preparation courses are designed for intermediate to advanced level ESL students who plan to do the IELTS exam (Academic or General Training module) and wish to achieve their desired score through in-depth practice of listening, speaking, reading and writing strategies related to the type of questions asked during the exam.
 Students benefit from authentic materials used in the class and the opportunity to receive feedback from instructors on performance as well as tips on how to improve their IELTS score.

 IELTS COURSE DESCRIPTIONS

 Canadian English Language Proficiency Index Program (CELPIP)